The Ups & Downs of Elevator Maintenance

 The first and most important way to keep your elevator on the straight-and-narrow is to find an experienced, professional elevator maintenance company.

-A good preventive maintenance plan for elevators takes care of most problems before they even happen.
+A good elevator preventative maintenance plan takes care of most problems before they even happen.
 So make sure that during their monthly check-up, your elevator experts:

 A good elevator expert will also let you know when it’s time to replace parts of the elevator, and/or modernize the whole mechanism.